Ecstatic dance: 20th century attitudes

 The musicologist Paul Nettl, writing in 1929, granted that ecstatic dance had emotional power "expressive of some psychic exaltation, some intensified emotion", and that the "ordered rhythm" on which it was based was hypnotic, inducing a meditative state and the "dissolution of consciousness", but argued that it was a "primitive" form of dance, a precursor to "higher", more structured dance forms.
-Nettl stated further that ecstatic dance was both religious and erotic, giving examples from ancient Greece, medieval Christianity and Sufism.

-In his 1926 Tanzkunst ("Art of Dance"), the dance theorist Fritz Böhme similarly asserted, without giving examples to illustrate the statement, that ecstatic dance lacked "artistic refinement", being limited to "a natural, organically grown expression."
+Nettl added that ecstatic dance was both religious and erotic, giving examples from ancient Greece, medieval Christianity and Sufism.
+In his 1926 Tanzkunst ("Art of Dance"), the dance theorist Fritz Böhme similarly asserted, without giving examples, that ecstatic dance lacked "artistic refinement", being limited to "a natural, organically grown expression."

 Philosophy

-The philosopher Gediminas Karoblis states that in early cultures, ecstatic dance was linked to religious ritual, releasing the dancer from the egocentric self, undoing self-consciousness and connecting to the absolute.
+According to philosopher Gediminas Karoblis, in early cultures, ecstatic dance was linked to religious ritual, releasing the dancer from the egocentric self, undoing self-consciousness and connecting to the absolute.
 In Karoblis's view, trance dances can be either ecstatic or magical.
 He considers that the trance of the whirling dervishes is genuinely ecstatic as it glorifies God, whereas shamanistic dance is not, being instead magical, as it is intended to induce effects in the world.
-Karoblis notes that all dance borders on ecstasy, as the catharsis that it produces – if good – cannot be controlled or "technically calculated", yet dancers depend upon it.
+Karoblis notes that all dance borders on ecstasy, as the catharsis that it produces, if good, cannot be controlled or "technically calculated", yet dancers depend upon it.